-After John and Mary Doe had filed for divorced, there was a disagreement in the property.
+After John and Mary Doe had filed for divorce, there was a disagreement in the property.

 Mary left behind a vehicle she believed was hers, but her former husband is claiming that the car is his property.

-Before the case went to court, Mary acquired a replevin bond that allowed for her to obtain ownership of the vehicle before a verdict was reached in court.
+Before the case went to court, Mary acquired a replevin surety bond that allowed her to obtain ownership of the vehicle before a verdict was reached in court.

 Replevin bonds, just like any other surety bond, will vary from state to state in regards to cost.

-Whether you are in need of a replevin bond or any other type of court bond, do not hesitate to reach out to the experienced team at Surety Bond Authority 800-333-7800.
+If you are in need of this surety bond or any other type of court bond, do not hesitate to reach our experienced team at 800-333-7800.